 Curriculum Overview, Year 7 – Computing

 In Year 7 the aim is to arm the students with digital skills, knowledge and understanding that will support them inside and outside the classroom for future years.
 As well as addressing key concepts within the National Curriculum for Computing.
 Students will be introduced to the school network; learn how to use tools such as email; and how to work safely and responsibly.
-They will start to learn some key basic concepts of computer programming using Kodu Game Lab.
-They will learn some of the basics of how a computer works, such as some of the key hardware components inside a machine; binary; and how data is represented by a device.
-Towards the end of year Y7 students will experience more programming but using a text based language this time, Small Basic.
+They will start to learn some key basic concepts of computer programming using Scratch.
+They will learn some of the basics of computer networking, including wired and wireless networks, and the Internet and its wider uses.
+They will also undertake creative projects using software such as Canva, and build web pages in Google Sites.

 Curriculum Overview, Year 8 – Computing